Vika and Linda: 2002–2017: Love is Mighty Close, Between Two Shores

 After the release of Tell the Angels, the sisters took a break from performing as a duo, during which Linda and Stanford had their second child, with Linda spending more time with parenting responsibilities.
 In 2005, the sisters opened a children's wear shop in North Fitzroy, Hoochie Coochie.
 From November that year they presented six episodes of a TV series, Pacific Stories, on ABC2.
 Episode 5, "Fit for a King", broadcast on 15 December detailed the 1994 celebrations where the duo sang for the king of Tonga.

 In September 2006, Liberation Blue released Vika and Linda's fifth studio album, Between Two Shores.
 In December of that year, MGM Distribution re-issued four of their early albums: Vika and Linda, Princess Tabu, Two Wings and Live & Acoustic.

-During the 2010s, the sisters frequently provided backing vocals for the guest artist on the TV show RocKwiz.
+During the 2010s, the sisters frequently provided backing vocals for the guest artist on the TV popular music quiz show, RocKwiz.

 On 1 October 2016, Vika and Linda sang the national anthem at the 2016 AFL Grand Final.
 Cameron Adams from news.com.au said, "Their majestic harmonies supplied even more goosebumps on a day already charged with emotion.
 Anyone who has to sing the national anthem at a major sporting event in the future needs to YouTube this as research".